 Use this tool to calculate where to bend the wires.

 As an example, for the most common 5.8 GHz FPV system (5800 Mhz), the length of the wires should be 52.93mm, and it should be bend at 13.2mm.
 This is what the shape and measurements should look like.

-Measure and cut 3 pieces of the calculated length, cut them a bit longer (marked as optional above, so you have the extra length to solder to the main wire.
+Measure and cut 3 pieces of wires at the calculated length, cut them just a little bit longer (marked as optional above, so you have the extra length to solder to the main wire.
 Trim both ends so they are flat.
-Pretty straightforward.

-I bend the small piece of wire into a square U shape, and I personally don’t use the “optional” part.
+I bend the small piece of wire into square U shapes, and I personally don’t really leave the “optional” part in the wire.

 The 3D design diagram with angles

-Cut your coax cable open like this, so the ground and signal wires are exposed and ready to be soldered.
+Cut your coax cable open, so the ground and signal wires are separated, exposed and ready to be soldered.

-I put the bended antenna copper wires on some blu-tac, and arrange them according to the 3D diagram above.
+I put the bent copper wires on some blu-tac, and arrange them according to the 3D diagram above.
 For example for the VTX antenna, I put them about 120 degree apart, and for the VRX antenna, that should be approximately 90 degree.